A Lesson to Learn: Block Inc. (SQ)

 Analysts’ Opinion of SQ

-Many brokerage firms have already submitted their reports for SQ stocks, with BTIG Research repeating the rating for SQ by listing it as a “Buy.”
-The predicted price for SQ in the upcoming period, according to BTIG Research is $230 based on the research report published on January 26th of the current year 2022.
+Many brokerage firms have already submitted their reports for SQ stocks, with JP Morgan repeating the rating for SQ by listing it as a “Overweight.”
+The predicted price for SQ in the upcoming period, according to JP Morgan is $200 based on the research report published on February 02nd of the current year 2022.

-BofA Securities, on the other hand, stated in their research note that they expect to see SQ reach a price target of $221, previously predicting the price at $210.
-The rating they have provided for SQ stocks is “Neutral” according to the report published on November 30th, 2021.
+BTIG Research, on the other hand, stated in their research note that they expect to see SQ reach a price target of $230, previously predicting the price at $320.
+The rating they have provided for SQ stocks is “Buy” according to the report published on January 26th, 2022.

-UBS gave a rating of “Buy” to SQ, setting the target price at $322 in the report published on November 18th of the previous year.
+BofA Securities gave a rating of “Neutral” to SQ, setting the target price at $221 in the report published on November 30th of the previous year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SQ starting from Whiteley Sivan, who sale 1,483 shares at the price of $163.01 back on Jan 03.
-After this action, Whiteley Sivan now owns 73,452 shares of Block Inc., valued at $241,744 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SQ starting from Ahuja Amrita, who sale 3,609 shares at the price of $127.61 back on Feb 02.
+After this action, Ahuja Amrita now owns 124,141 shares of Block Inc., valued at $460,544 using the latest closing price.

-Grassadonia Brian, the Cash App Lead of Block Inc., sale 3,909 shares at $162.29 during a trade that took place back on Jan 03, which means that Grassadonia Brian is holding 76,510 shares at $634,392 based on the most recent closing price.
+Whiteley Sivan, the Chief Legal Ofcr. & Corp.
+Sec. of Block Inc., sale 1,483 shares at $163.01 during a trade that took place back on Jan 03, which means that Whiteley Sivan is holding 73,452 shares at $241,744 based on the most recent closing price.

 Stock Fundamentals for SQ